 Information for health care providers

-Additional resources for antiviral treatments and preventive treatments are available from Ontario Health.
+Additional resources and clinical guidance for COVID-19 treatments are available from Ontario Health.